alexanderbean/E2E-Data-Engineering-in-Azure/azure-data-factory/README.md

 # Azure Data Factory - adf-e2e-de

-Azure Data Factory was the tool used to engineer more of the extract/transform/load (ETL) pipeline.
+Azure Data Factory was the tool used to engineer most of the extract/transform/load (ETL) pipeline.

 **Extract:**
 - Connected to the local SQL server database using the Key Vault secrets assigned for the username and password.